escwxyz/gramstash-rs/README.md

 ## Known Issues 🐛

 - Due to the current limitation of `teloxide_tests`, the tests requiring `Bot` are not working.
 See [here](https://github.com/LasterAlex/teloxide_tests/issues/25) for more details.
+- User input is automatically processed by Telegram, currently we restore the display text back to the raw text, which is most likely not the perfect solution.

 ## Security 🔒